vladocar/Basic.css/README.md

 * * *

 Basic.css gives you basic CSS formatting and ability to make basic grids with only HTML5 syntax.
+You can use this project to Set your default styling.

 ### List of features